starburstdata/ih-hackathon-2025/examples/agents_ux/video_games_sales_assistant_with_amazon_bedrock_agents/amplify-video-games-sales-assistant-sample/README.md

 }
 ```

-### Configure the Environment Variables for the Front-end Application
+### Configure the Environment Variables for the Front-End Application

 Rename the file **src/sample.env.js** to **src/env.js** and update the values of the following variables.